Config Reference

 lowerupperunchanged

-style: command_case: lowerkeyword_case
+format: command_case: lowerkeyword_case

 Section titled “keyword_case”Controls the casing of recognized keywords and flags.